Contenuto principale

 Number of regularly spaced points in the interval [lb,ub], specified as a positive integer.

-Time-decay parameter, specified as a positive scalar. fb controls the decay in the time domain and the corresponding energy spread (bandwidth) in the frequency domain. fb is the inverse of the variance in the frequency domain.
+Time-spread parameter, specified as a positive scalar.
+The time-spread parameter controls the spread in the time domain and the corresponding energy spread (bandwidth) in the frequency domain.
+The time-spread parameter is proportional to the inverse of the variance in the frequency domain.
+It is two times the time variance of the wavelet.

-• Increasing fb makes the wavelet energy more concentrated around the center frequency and results in slower decay of the wavelet in the time domain.
+• Increasing the time-spread parameter concentrates the wavelet energy around the center frequency and increases the spread of the wavelet in time.

-The value of fb does not affect the center frequency.
+The time-spread parameter does not affect the center frequency.
 When converting from scale to frequency, only the center frequency affects the frequency values.
-The energy spread or bandwidth parameter affects how localized the wavelet is in the frequency domain.
+The energy spread or time-spread parameter affects how localized the wavelet is in the frequency domain.

 Center frequency, specified as a positive scalar.